EDUCATION PROGRAM SPECIALIST II *REPOST*

 Please make sure that you provide sufficient information on your application to show that you meet the qualifications for this recruitment.
 All information concerning your qualifications must be submitted by the closing date.
 We will not consider information submitted after this date.

-The assessment may consist of a rating of your education, training, and experience related to the requirements of the position and your answers to the selective questions.
+The assessment may consist of a rating of your education, training, and experience related to the requirements of the position and your answers to the supplemental questions (if required).

 It is important that you provide complete and accurate information on your application and not write "see resume.”